marcelaadan1/iot-developer/SAIOT2EX03-mon-temp-hum.md

 10. At the **Device Information** window, use the default values and click **Next**.

-    >Optionally, you can modify the default device information and enter more information about the device for identification purposes.
+    >**Note:** Optionally, you can modify the default device information and enter more information about the device for identification purposes.

     ![](/media/SAIOT2EX03-mon-temp-hum_013.jpg)

 11. At the Security window, use the default option (Auto-generated authentication token) and click **Next**.

-    >Optionally, you can provide your own authentication token for this device.
+    >**Note:** Optionally, you can provide your own authentication token for this device.
 Do not use this option for this exercise.

     ![](/media/SAIOT2EX03-mon-temp-hum_014.jpg)